 The two features are similar, and both are closely related to the mechanism provided by the asm instruction in the GNU C compiler.
-Full understanding and use of the facilities in this package requires understanding the asm instruction as described in Using the GNU Compiler Collection (GCC) by Richard Stallman.
-The relevant section is titled "Extensions to the C Language Family" -> "Assembler Instructions with C Expression Operands".
+Full understanding and use of the facilities in this package requires understanding the asm instruction, see Section "Assembler Instructions with C Expression Operands" in Using the GNU Compiler Collection (GCC).

 Calls to the function Asm and the procedure Asm have identical semantic restrictions and effects as described below.
-Both are provided so that the procedure call can be used as a statement, and the function call can be used to form a code_statement.
+Both are provided so that the procedure call can be used as a statement, and the function call can be used to form a code\statement.